aiyk/sysserve-fe-assignment/INSTRUCTIONS.md

 Please note for this assignment you are not required to build any server side logic, you can build all logic in the client-side.

-### The Guest and Room Selector component

-Please see the following screenshots for the designs to build.
-You can focus on the Guest and Room Selector, **building the home page is not required**.
+Please see the following screenshots for the designs to build. **building the bottom tab is not required**.

 | Screen 1                             | Screen 2                             | Screen 3                             | Screen 4
 |--------------------------------------|--------------------------------------|--------------------------------------|--------------------------------------